homanchou/xr/book/build-your-own-webvr-site.md

 end
 ```

-By adding `Presence.track` we now automatically get a channel message of event `presence_diff` pushed down to the browser anytime a client joins or leaves (by closing the browser).
+By adding `Presence.track` within the `RoomChannel` process Phoenix Presence is now tied to the life and death of the RoomChannel process.
+You can test this quickly in the browser if you want:

 If you want to log all the messages coming from the `RoomChannel`, I like to use this bit of debug code to `broker.ts` (we'll remember to remove it later):